forestdb/forestdb.org/models/spanish-gender.md

 Whereas in the original generics model, the costs of the utterances were constant, we now weight cost by strength of stereotype, i.e.: utterances used to describe states near the extremes (0 or 1) are costlier than utterances used to describe states near 0.5.
 We operationalize this by introducing `strength` which takes the absolute value of the `prevalence - 0.5` such that `prevalence` values near 0 or 1 will produce `strength` values close to 0.5, and `prevalence` values near 0.5 will produce `strength` values near 0.

-This new `strength` value is then multiplied by the utterance's `cost` thus amplifying utterance cost more at the periphery.
+This new `strength` value is then multiplied by the utterance's `cost`, thus amplifying utterance cost more at the periphery.

 ~~~~
 // Speaker (S)